HelpMeFixHome.com Monthly Newsletter

 Keep the tip on your wand about 6” to 12” away from your surfaces, and pointed away from you at all times.
 Move the wand slowly across the surface, getting a little closer and moving a little slower for stubborn stains.
 Rinse all surfaces with plain water when the cleaning is finished.

-Pressure Washers are also an excellent way of removing chipping paint from hardboard siding on your home.
+Pressure Washers are also an excellent way of removing peeling paint from hardboard siding on your Home.
 Using a Pressure Washer before you begin scraping will save you many hours of hard work.

 Once you get started, and see how well things will be cleaned, it is hard to stop.
 Pressure Washers will make many items look nearly brand new again!

-For more information on Pressure Washing, see my post: How to Use a Pressure Washer
+For more information on Pressure Washing, see my Post: What is the Best Gas Pressure Washer?

 Tip 2: Plant your Annual & Perennial Flowers

-See my Post: How to Prepare My Flower Beds for Planting for insight on how to best prepare your flower beds for planting in order to help to create the best blooms possible.
+See my Post: Prepare Flower Bed for Planting for insight on how to best prepare your Flower Beds in order to help create the best blooms possible.